NBISweden/workshop-python/lesson_plans/20231110_reflection.md

 the question.
 I decided to treat my ideas and the TAs ideas as 'just two different ways of interpreting things'.
 In the end, I do change the order in which I teach things.

+Other feedback was simpler, such as an exercise being unclear, a microphone being on or off, etc. I immediately changed the slides/equipment/etc. I am happy the TAs felt comfortable with sharing this and I thanked them each time.

 ## [I1] The amount of TAs